-Her goals at GATE include offering gifted programming for underserved populations and expanding opportunities throughout the state of Michigan.
-Since she started at MSU, some notable additions to GATE include hosting the Michigan Association for Gifted Children state conference.
-Sheth collaborated with the MSU Osteopathic Hospital to create a Future DOCs-GATE summer program for middle school students and expanded academic year programs expanded into southeast Michigan locations, including West Bloomfield and Avondale.
+Her goals at GATE include offering gifted programming for underserved populations and expanding opportunities throughout Michigan.
+Since joining MSU, notable additions to GATE include hosting the Michigan Association for Gifted Children state conference and collaborating with MSU Osteopathic Hospital to create Future DOcs-GATE and Pre-Med ED, summer programs for middle school students interested in health careers.
+Additionally, some academic year programs expanded into southeast Michigan locations, including West Bloomfield and Avondale.
 Sheth expanded programming from 3rd through 12th grade to include Intensive Studies for Gifted and Talented students (IS4GT) and the Gifted University for Parents and Precocious Youth (GUPPY).